KiranGunathilaka/cone_detection_and_navigation/README.md

 The notebook that was used for the entire training and testing is available in the notebooks directory

 Results from predictions are in the `./cone_detection_model/runs/` directory

+## 2.0 Navigation simulation

+Started building from scratch but found a already gazebo simulation from europe fs team.
+Thinking of getting their urdf for the vehicle package as then I don't have to create every joint, link and meshes from some cad softwar by myself.

+But have to stop now as tommorrow have an Electromagentic quiz and until monday had the Computer Vision Project and assignment.
+Also working on Event Access Control System for over 10K people and PCB design must have been sent already which I haven't.
+And it is on Nov 1